 Matthew 15: 21-28

 21 And leaving Gennesareth, Jesus withdrew unto the regions of Tyre and Sidon.
 22 Now, behold, a Canaanite woman, having come from these borders, began to cry out: "Take pity on me, master, son of David, for my daughter is in the grip of evil impulses".
 23 But he did not answer a word.
 After approaching him, his disciples insisted on saying, "Get rid of her, because she is behind us defeaning us."
 24 But Jesus answered them, "I have been sent only to the lost sheep of the house of Israel."
 25 However, the woman began to bow down against him with her words, "Master, help me".
 26 Jesus replied, "It is wrong to take the children's bread and throw it to the puppies."
-27 She continued, "It is true, master, but there are also puppies that eat the crumbs that fall from their masters' table".
+27 She continued, "It is true, master, for even puppies only eat the crumbs that fall from their masters' table".
 28 Then Jesus said to her, "My dear lady, how great is your faith!
-Whatever you want, let it be done!".
-And her daughter was healed exactly at that time.
+Let whatever you want happen!".
+And her daughter was healed at that very moment.

 Events can create a breach in our certainties